MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. Being unique is better than being perfect

 13-unique: Bash script that takes a list of words as input and only prints words that appear exactly once, one word per line, sorted

+14. It must be in that file

+14-findthatword: Bash script that displays lines containing the pattern "root" from the file /etc/passwd